 Carbon sequestration activities have brought added services and benefits to the community as well.
 Through it, private lands were reforested, which were otherwise bare.

-The establishment of agroforestry farms in public lands has allowed the community to grow and harvest their crops and giving them a source of livelihood and reduce their reliance on forest projects like logging and slash-and-burn farming, which contributes to deforestation and land degradation.
+The establishment of agroforestry farms in public lands has allowed the community to grow and harvest their crops, giving them a source of livelihood and reducing their reliance on forest projects like logging and slash-and-burn farming, which contribute to deforestation and land degradation.
 Forestation has also provided protection for soil erosion, especially along the river banks.

 Reforestation projects are community-based and involve the community, local non-government organisations (NGOs), the local government, the Department of Environment and Natural Resources (DENR), the project’s monitoring team, and the funding organisation.

-The World Bank through its carbon fund, BioCarbon Fund is the only buyer of emissions reduction from both carbon sink projects at the time of the study.
+The World Bank, through its carbon fund, BioCarbon Fund, was the only buyer of emissions reductions from both carbon sink projects at the time of the study.

-The study concluded that there is a great potential for carbon sequestration projects in the Philippines citing the millions of hectares in the uplands that pose an ecological and economic threat if forest cover is not restored.
+The study concluded that there is great potential for carbon sequestration projects in the Philippines.
+It cited the millions of hectares in the uplands that pose an ecological and economic threat if forest cover is not restored.

-The main challenge is a lack of clear signal from the Philippine government whether carbon sinks projects are welcome in the country.
-Moreover, there is a perception that carbon sinks projects are not welcome according to the study.
-Neighbouring countries like China and Indonesia, on the other hand, is already starting their groundwork for carbon sequestration projects.
-If the Philippines is to take advantage of the carbon market it is important for the Inter-Agency Committee on Climate Change (IACCC) to resolve this issue, the study states (Lasco, et al., 2005).
+The main challenge is a lack of clear signal from the Philippine government whether carbon sink projects are welcome in the country.
+Moreover, there is a perception that carbon sink projects are not welcome, according to the study.
+Neighbouring countries like China and Indonesia, on the other hand, are already starting their groundwork for carbon sequestration projects.
+If the Philippines is to take advantage of the carbon market, it is important for the Inter-Agency Committee on Climate Change (IACCC) to resolve this issue, the study states (Lasco et al., 2005).

-The Asian Development Bank report on Emission Trading Schemes in Asia and the Pacific in 2016, lists the countries in the Asia Pacific with existing and emerging emission trading systems.
-The Philippines is not on the list which means that it does not yet have a carbon emissions trading system in place as of the date of the study (Emissions Trading Schemes, 2016).
+The Asian Development Bank report on Emission Trading Schemes in Asia and the Pacific in 2016 lists the countries in the Asia Pacific with existing and emerging emission trading systems.
+The Philippines is not on the list, which means that it does not yet have a carbon emissions trading system in place as of the study’s date (Emissions Trading Schemes, 2016).

-On 12 January 2017, the Philippines and Japan signed an agreement to establish a Joint Crediting Mechanism (JCM) where Japan will implement various projects that will reduce their GHG emissions in the Philippines using Japan’s low-carbon technology (Japan and the Philippines, 2017).
+On 12 January 2017, the Philippines and Japan signed an agreement to establish a Joint Crediting Mechanism (JCM).
+Under this mechanism, Japan will implement various projects that will reduce its GHG emissions in the Philippines using its low-carbon technology (Japan and the Philippines, 2017).

 Read the entire study by CLICKING the button below: